mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

 7. **Create Version 2 for Canary Deployment**:

    Function versions in Lambda are immutable snapshots of your function code and configuration.
-Creating a new version enables safe deployment testing while maintaining the ability to route traffic between different code versions.
+Creating a new version enables safe deployment testing while maintaining the ability to route traffic between different code versions, supporting both canary testing and eventual blue-green promotion strategies.

    ```bash
    # Create function code for version 2